-- 17. The formal procedures will need to be invoked when initial attempts to resolve the issue are unsuccessful and the person raising the concern remains dissatisfied and wishes to take the matter further. - 18.
+The formal procedures will need to be invoked when initial attempts to resolve the issue are unsuccessful and the person raising the concern remains dissatisfied and wishes to take the matter further.

 A complaint is distinct from any formal disciplinary procedure.
 Staff who may be questioned as part of a complaints procedure must be treated fairly and have an opportunity to put their case.
-They should be offered support before responding to any investigation into a complaint. - 19.
-If it becomes apparent that the complaint has the potential to be a disciplinary issue or if the complaint is against any member of staff, it is for the Headteacher or designated senior member of staff or, in the case of the Headteacher, the Chair of Governors or designated governor, to determine if it is a disciplinary or capability matter.
+They should be offered support before responding to any investigation into a complaint.

+If it becomes apparent that the complaint has the potential to be a disciplinary issue or if the complaint is against any member of staff, it is for the Headteacher or designated senior member of staff or, in the case of the Headteacher, the Chair of the Local Governing Body or designated member of the LGB, in all cases in agreement with the ODST HR representative and School Improvement Lead, to determine if it is a disciplinary or capability matter.
 If this is the case, the matter will be dealt with by following the appropriate (disciplinary or capability) procedure and the complainant will be notified that this is the outcome of their complaint, i.e. "The matter has been referred to the appropriate procedure".

-Anonymous complaints
+Anonymous Complaints

-20. The LGB will not normally investigate anonymous complaints.
-However, the Headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.
+The LGB will not normally investigate anonymous complaints.
+However, the Headteacher or Chair of the LGB, if appropriate, will determine whether the complaint warrants an investigation.